ti/dnsgo/README.md

 ## What's This

-Proxy all Dns Request But Specific Domains
+Proxy all Dns Request But Specific Domains.

 ## Hwo to use